 - Supported with only full line width update region.
 Software must adjust the update region to full width. - Supported with only a single update region per frame.
 Software must create the bounding box around all regions. - Not supported with async flips.
 The plane size and position cannot be changed with async flips, so selective fetch cannot be used.
 Software must output a full frame for async flips. - Not supported with command streamer flips.
-Command streamer flips do not update the selective fetch plane registers without adding in extra LOAD_REGISTER_IMMEDIATE commands, which are too complicated. - Not supported with plane rotation.
+Command streamer flips do not update the selective fetch plane registers without adding in extra LOAD\REGISTER\IMMEDIATE commands, which are too complicated. - Not supported with plane rotation.
 Software calculations to adjust update region coordinates are too complicated. - Not supported with plane or pipe scaling.
-Software calculations to account for extra lines of scaler filter input and adjusted scale factor and filter phase are too complicated. - Not full supported with DPST or LACE/LDPST.
+Software calculations to account for extra lines of scaler filter input and adjusted scale factor and filter phase are too complicated. - Not fully supported with LACE/LDPST.
+The histogram accumulates across the frame and gives incorrect results when only part of the frame is updated.
+Software adjusts the histogram taking algorithm to get partial support. - Not fully supported with DPST.
 The histogram accumulates across the frame and gives incorrect results when only part of the frame is updated.
 Software adjusts the histogram taking algorithm to get partial support. - Supported with PSR2. - Not supported with DSC.